 Blindness is the inability to see anything, even light.
-If you are partially blind, you have limited vision.
-Complete blindness means that you cannot see at all and are in total darkness.
-Legal blindness refers to vision that is highly compromised: What a person with healthy eyes can see from 200 feet away, a legally blind person can see only from 20 feet away.
+If you’re partially blind, you have limited vision.
+For example, you may have blurry vision or the inability to distinguish the shapes of objects.
+Complete blindness means that you can’t see at all and are in total darkness.
+Legal blindness refers to vision that’s highly compromised.
+What a person with healthy eyes can see from 200 feet away a legally blind person can see only from 20 feet away.

-If you suddenly lose the ability to see, seek medical attention right away.
-Go to the emergency room for treatment.
-Do not simply wait for your vision to return.
-Immediate treatment increases the chances of restoring your vision, depending on the cause of your blindness.
+Seek medical attention right away if you suddenly lose the ability to see.
+Have someone bring you to the emergency room for treatment.
+Don’t wait for your vision to return.
+Depending on the cause of your blindness, immediate treatment may increase your chances of restoring your vision.
 Treatment may involve surgery or medication.

 The following eye diseases and conditions can cause blindness:

-If you suffer from diabetes or have a stroke, blindness is a potential complication.
+Blindness is a potential complication if you have diabetes or have a stroke.
 Birth defects, eye injuries, and complications from eye surgery are other common causes of blindness.

-The following categories of people are at risk for blindness:
+The following categories of people are at risk of blindness:

 A pediatrician will screen your baby for eye problems shortly after birth.
 At 6 months of age, you should have an eye doctor or pediatrician check your child again for visual acuity, focus, and eye alignment.
-The doctor will look at your baby’s eye structures and see whether the baby can follow a light or colorful object with his or her eyes.
+The doctor will look at your baby’s eye structures and see whether they can follow a light or colorful object with their eyes.

 Your child should be able to pay attention to visual stimuli by 6 to 8 weeks of age.
-If your child does not react to light shining in his or her eyes or focus on colorful objects by 2 to 3 months of age, or if you notice crossed eyes or any other symptoms of impaired vision, have your child’s eyes examined right away.
+If your child doesn’t react to light shining in their eyes or focus on colorful objects by 2 to 3 months of age, have their eyes examined right away.
+You should have their eyes examined if you notice crossed eyes or any other symptoms of impaired vision.

-In some cases of vision impairment, eyeglasses, surgery, or medication may help to restore your vision.
+In some cases of vision impairment, one or more of the following may help to restore your vision:

-The long-term outlook for restoring vision and slowing vision loss is better when treatment is preventive and is sought immediately.
-Cataracts can be treated effectively with surgery and do not necessarily result in blindness.
-Early diagnosis and treatment is also important in cases of glaucoma and macular degeneration to help slow down or stop vision loss.
+The long-term outlook for restoring vision and slowing vision loss is better when treatment is preventive and sought immediately.
+Cataracts can be treated effectively with surgery and don’t necessarily result in blindness.
+Early diagnosis and treatment are also important in cases of glaucoma and macular degeneration to help slow down or stop your vision loss.

-To help prevent vision loss, get regular eye examinations to detect any eye diseases.
-If you are diagnosed with certain eye conditions, such as glaucoma, treatment with medication can help to prevent blindness.
+To detect eye diseases and help prevent vision loss, get regular eye examinations.
+If you’re diagnosed with certain eye conditions, such as glaucoma, treatment with medication can help prevent blindness.